-The European Commission first discussed the ETIAS authorisation in April 2016 in the Communication “Stronger and Smarter Information Systems for Borders and Security” and adopted the proposal on November 16, 2016.
+The European Commission first discussed the ETIAS authorization in April 2016 in the Communication “Stronger and Smarter Information Systems for Borders and Security” and adopted the proposal on November 16, 2016.

 Table of contents:

-- Who will have to apply for the ETIAS authorisation?
+- Who will have to apply for the authorization?

 - Why using the ETIAS system?

-- When will the Authorisation System be operational?
+- When will ETIAS Authorization System be operational?

 - Book a call